Seludemisse/airbnb-clone-project/README.md

 Django Test Framework / Pytest	Used to write unit and integration tests to validate logic and prevent regressions during development.

+🗄️ Database Design
+The application uses a relational database (MySQL) to manage data.
+Below are the key entities, their important fields, and relationships between them.

+🧑 Users
+Represents guests or hosts using the platform.

+id (Primary Key)

+username

+email

+password_hash

+role (guest or host)

+Relationships:

+A user can create multiple properties (if they are a host).

+A user can make multiple bookings.

+A user can leave multiple reviews.

+🏠 Properties
+Listings created by hosts for rent.

+id (Primary Key)

+host_id (Foreign Key → Users)

+title

+description

+location

+price_per_night

+Relationships:

+A property belongs to one user (host).

+A property can have many bookings.

+A property can have many reviews.

+📆 Bookings
+Tracks reservations made by users.

+id (Primary Key)

+user_id (Foreign Key → Users)

+property_id (Foreign Key → Properties)

+start_date

+end_date

+total_price

+Relationships:

+A booking belongs to one user and one property.

+📝 Reviews
+Feedback left by users about a property.

+id (Primary Key)

+user_id (Foreign Key → Users)

+property_id (Foreign Key → Properties)

+rating (e.g., 1–5)

+comment

+created_at

+Relationships:

+A review belongs to one user and one property.

+💳 Payments
+Handles payment information for bookings.

+id (Primary Key)

+booking_id (Foreign Key → Bookings)

+payment_method

+amount

+status (e.g., completed, pending)

+paid_at

+Relationships:

+A payment belongs to one booking.

+📊 Entity Relationship Summary
+One User → many Properties, Bookings, Reviews

+One Property → many Bookings, Reviews

+One Booking → one Payment

+One Review → belongs to both a User and a Property

 ## 📁 Repository Structure (Coming Soon)